textbook/textbook.github.io/content/development/js-tdd-api.md

 [e2e:ci:app] npm run e2e:ci:app exited with code 1
 ```

-You can go even further and run the end-to-end tests against the build output, rather than the development server, which lets you check that the app compiles correctly.Run `npm install serve` to add a simple web server package, then replace the `"e2e:ci:app"` script with:
+You can go even further and run the end-to-end tests against the build output, rather than the development server, which lets you check that the app compiles correctly.
+Run `npm install serve` to add a simple web server package, then replace the `"e2e:ci:app"` script with:

 ```json
     "pree2e:ci:app": "npm run build",